 Given the well-judged price tag, it makes for a great value-for-money buy as well – even if it is more expensive than before, and if there’s better value to be seen one or two steps down in the range.
 Regardless, it’s a definite thumbs-up from me on this updated and feature-laden Triton.

 2019 Mitsubishi Triton GLS Premium List Price: $51,990

 Pros: One of the best-value utes for the coin, well-equipped by class standards, brilliant 4WD system

 Cons: No integrated sat nav, divisive styling, misses out on Pajero Sport’s eight-speed auto

 In a nutshell: If value-for-money is what you’re after most in a ute, it’s hard to go past the Triton.

-Full Disclosure: Mitsubishi Motors Australia lent us the vehicle for this review for a week with a full tank of diesel.
+Full Disclosure: The vehicle tested here was provided by Mitsubishi Motors Australia for a week with a full tank of diesel.
 All additional fuel costs were paid for by the author.
 Additionally, our friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.

 - 2021 Isuzu D-Max pricing and specs: improved capability and class-leading tech for all-new ute - August 13, 2020